hputnam/Geoduck_TagSeq/Geoduck_TagSeq_Bioinf.md

 ```
 - HISAT2 complete with format prepared for StringTie assembler!

+## Assembly & quantification

-### StringTie assembly & quantification
+### StringTie

 **About:** StringTie is a fast and efficient assembler of RNA-Seq alignments to assemble and quantitate full-length transcripts.  putative transcripts.
 For our use, we will input short mapped reads from HISAT2.
 StringTie's ouput can be used to identify DEGs in programs such as DESeq2 and edgeR

 More information on StringTie can be read [here](https://ccb.jhu.edu/software/stringtie/)!

-[Cufflinks](http://cole-trapnell-lab.github.io/cufflinks/) is another assembler that we will not use.
+[Cufflinks](http://cole-trapnell-lab.github.io/cufflinks/) is another assembler option we will not use.
 [Read this](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4643835/#:~:text=On%20a%20simulated%20data%20set,other%20assembly%20software%2C%20including%20Cufflinks.)